SeppiaBrilla/University-notes/Statistical and Mathematical Methods for Artificial Intelligence/Statistics/Statistic.md

-A statistic of a [[Random variable]] is a deterministic function of that variable that gives some informations about it.
+A statistic of a [[Random variable]] is a deterministic function of that variable that gives some information about it.

 ## Kind of statististic